geotools/geotools/docs/user/tutorial/datastore/store.rst

    CSVDataStore Read-Write

-The DataStore API provides three categories of public methods involved in making content writeable.
+The DataStore API provides three categories of public methods involved in making content writable.

 * DataStore.createSchema( featureType ) - sets up a new entry for content of the provided type
 * DataStore.getFeatureWriter( typeName ) - a low-level iterator that allows writing